Beth (song): Composition and recording

+In a 2026 interview, Peter Criss described the songwriting process of "Beth" in a more detailed way, revealing that he composed the core melody of the song and addressing the changes that Ezrin made.

 For the song's recording, Ezrin brought the New York Philharmonic orchestra and musician Dick Wagner into the A&R studio as a substitute for Frehley, making Beth a dramatic departure from the band's typical hard rock sound.
 According to Criss and Simmons, Frehley did not participate in the recording because he was engaged in playing cards with friends.
 Once the orchestra arrived at the studio, Ezrin suggested that all 25 members wear fake tuxedos and that Criss appear in the studio in his trademark makeup so he could take some pictures.
 For his part, Ezrin put on a top hat and played the grand piano.
 Finally, Criss recorded the vocals at the Record Plant studio.

 Structurally, "Beth" lacks a solo; instead, the mid-octave section repeats the intro along with the chorus in an orchestral interlude.
 The sound of the violin and viola, led by the cello, change the key from C major to A minor and then the trumpets, tubas, trombones and French horns enter, accentuating the hook.
-During recording, Criss was by himself in the studio, making Beth the only Kiss song to contain no instrumentals from any member of the band.
+During recording, Criss was by himself in the studio, making "Beth" the only Kiss song to contain no instrumentals from any member of the band.